 The city's annual celebration of gospel music welcomes national touring acts and up-and-coming local talent to Millennium Park and the Chicago Cultural Center for two days of uplifting songs and hymns.Classical and opera Friday May 31 2019 - Saturday June 1 2019 Free

 Millennium Park Summer Film Series

 Pack your own popcorn, bring a blanket and enjoy another season of free outdoor movie screenings during the Millennium Park Summer Film Series.
 In honor of the Year of Chicago Theatre, this summer's lineup was curated by 13 local theater companies, which...Tuesday June 4 2019 - Tuesday August 20 2019 Free

 Chicago Blues Festival

-Chicago honors its history as a destination for musicians by hosting the largest free blues festival in the world, bringing living legends and local 12-bar players to Millennium Park.
-During the day, local acts perform on side stages, giving you plenty...Music festivals Friday June 7 2019 - Sunday June 9 2019 Free
+Chicago honors its legacy as a city filled with 12-bar melodies by hosting the world's largest blues music festival, bringing living legends and local players to Millennium Park for a three-day celebration.
+This year's lineup of headlining acts includes...Music festivals Friday June 7 2019 - Sunday June 9 2019 Free

 Average User Rating